ThatQuiz Test Library Take this test now

 A) Decision Tree for classification

-B) k-Nearest Neighbors for classification
+C) k-Nearest Neighbors for classification

-D) Logistic Regression
+D) Lin@ear Regression

 • 15.
 A model that uses patient data to assign a label of "High," "Medium," or "Low" risk for a disease is performing:

-A) Multi-class classification
+A) Mult@i-class classification

-B) Dimensionality reduction
+D) Dimensionality reduction

 • 16.
 In a Decision Tree used for classification, what do the leaf nodes represent?

-B) The final class labels or decisions
+B) Th@e final class labels or decisions

 C) The input features for a new data point